TomGanske/swatchBook/Readme.md

 SwatchBook is a color pallets management extension for the **Contao CMS in Version 3.5.4**.
 It`s full responsive and easy to implement into your website.

 **Notice**
 > The Extension comes only with *.html5 template files.
-If you need *.xhtml files create this by your self.
+If you need .xhtml files create this by your self.\n
 > **Thanks!**

 ##Requirements##